thatlarrypearson/telemetry-obd-log-to-csv/README.md

                         Enable shared memory/dictionary using this name --shared_dictionary_command_list SHARED_DICTIONARY_COMMAND_LIST
                         Comma separated list of NMEA commands/sentences to be shared (no spaces), defaults to all.
+  --message_rate MESSAGE_RATE
+                        Number of whole seconds between each GPS fix.
+Defaults to 1.
   --serial SERIAL       Full path to the serial device where the GPS can be found, defaults to /dev/ttyACM0 --verbose             Turn DEBUG logging on.
 Default is off.
   --version             Print version number and exit.